Throne (song): Commercial performance

 "Throne" entered the UK Singles Chart at number 51 on 31 July 2015, whilst also topping the UK Rock & Metal Singles Chart.
 It remained at the top of the chart for 12 consecutive weeks, before Fall Out Boy's single "Irresistible" took its place.
 The song returned to the UK Singles Chart on 3 September and remained in the top 100 for another seven weeks, while it once again topped the rock chart on 6 November.
 In the United States, the track became the band's first release to top the Billboard Mainstream Rock chart, while it also reached number 12 on the Hot Rock Songs chart and number 37 on the Alternative Songs chart.
 The track later registered on the year-end Mainstream Rock chart at number 34 and the year-end Hot Rock Songs chart at number 54.
 Elsewhere, it peaked at number 58 on the Australian Singles Chart. and at number 29 on the Belgian Ultratip chart in the Flanders region.
-As of January 2021, the song had been certified gold by the BPI in the UK and has sold 412,500 units.
+As of March 2025, the song had been certified platinum by the BPI in the UK for sales of 600,000 units.